Are you constantly waiting on clients to make selection decisions so that you can finalise a quote or sign a contract?

 There is nothing worse for a male than spending a tonne of time talking about a topic without getting started on a plan of action.
 So ensure decisions are agreed and documented as you progress through the selections process.

-To be sure the time is right to move towards a decision, try a using a simple prompt, "Are there any other thoughts or ideas you have regarding the spa bath?"
+To be sure the time is right to move towards a decision, try using a simple prompt, "Are there any other thoughts or ideas you have regarding the spa bath?"

 This important step can coax out any last remaining concerns that could stop the female moving towards a decision, so it should not be underestimated.

 Women enjoy sharing the exploration of relevant concerns.